-Robert J. of New Bedford, Mass., came up with one very good reason to justify wearing women's clothes at his murder trial -- he is a transsexual "in transition."
+Robert J. for the set of New Bedford, Mass., came up with one very good reason to justify wearing women's clothes at his murder trial -- he is a transsexual "in transition."

-Neither the prosecutor nor the judge had any objections to who prefers to be called "Michelle," dressing as a woman while he stands trial for the 1990 strangulation slaying of his wife, Cheryl. has claimed self-defense.
+Neither the prosecutor nor the judge had any objections to security, who prefers to be called "Michelle," dressing as a woman while he stands trial for the 1990 strangulation slaying of his wife, Cheryl. has claimed self-defense.